Managing IBS in the Elderly: Low FODMAP Diet

 The low FODMAP diet is not a sugar-free diet, although, too much sugar should not be consumed for a healthy diet.
 Use the low FODMAP sweeteners in moderation.

-This stage is very strict, and it is important to follow the diet as closely as you can to get maximum benefits.
-This phase removes high FODMAP foods from the diet and essentially “starves” the bacteria in your gut, allowing your gut to rest.
+This stage is very strict, and it’s important to follow the diet as closely as you can to get the most benefit.
+This phase removes high FODMAP foods from your diet and “starves” the bacteria in your gut, allowing your gut to rest.

-Slowly reintroduce FODMAPS into the diet beginning with a food containing only one type of FODMAP (See list below for guidance).
-Start with a small amount of this food on Day 1 and gradually increase each day.
+Slowly reintroduce FODMAPS into your diet, starting with a food containing only one type of FODMAP (see list below for guidance).
+Start with a small amount of this food on day 1 and gradually increase the amount each day.

 For reintroducing lactose, try skim or low-fat cow’s milk:

-The following are other FODMAPs to re-introduce with their suggested food (3):
+The following are other FODMAPs to reintroduce (4):